 Many libraries offer free or cheap computer classes or training.
-Check out with your local library if they offer such.
+Check out your local library for what they offer.

 Already tired of going to the library?
 Then let them come to you, wherever you are.
 Most public or school libraries may now be accessed online – which means the same library that lends physical books may also lend you e-books.
-OverDrive is a free library app that allows you to borrow e-books, audiobooks, music, videos, and download them on to your computer or mobile device.
-OverDrive libraries pride on a catalog of over 2 million eBooks, audio books, and videos.
+OverDrive is a free library app that allows you to borrow e-books, audiobooks, music, and videos, and download them onto your computer or mobile device.
+OverDrive libraries pride themselves on a catalog of over 2 million eBooks, audiobooks, and videos.
 Find a library near you.

 We’ve discovered that getting started with OverDrive is as simple as 1-2-3.